strimzi/strimzi-kafka-oauth/README.md

 sasl.login.callback.handler.class=io.strimzi.kafka.oauth.client.JaasClientOauthLoginCallbackHandler
 ```

-When you have a Kafka Client connecting to a single Kafka cluster it only need one set of credentials - in such a situation it is sometimes more convenient to just use ENV vars.
+When you have a Kafka Client connecting to a single Kafka cluster it only needs one set of credentials - in such a situation it is sometimes more convenient to just use ENV vars.
 In that case you could simplify `my.properties` file:

 ```